 Since 2009, when the progression of MS both obliged an early retirement from work and ended his career as a musketeer with the Fairfax Battalia of the English Civil War Society, Malcolm has been carrying out research on the Auxiliary Units and the organisation of the SIS bodies that made up the 'British Resistance'.
 This was published in 2015 as Fighting Nazi Occupation.
+As well as an important re-assessment of the Auxiliary Units, this included the first detailed publication of the ultra-secret SIS Section VII resistance organisation.
 Research then extended into a broader history of Section D of SIS, published in 2017 as Section D for Destruction: forerunner of SOE.
 In 2019 To The Last Man: the Home Guard in War and Popular Culture provided a re-assessment of the much misunderstood Home Guard and placed the history of the Auxiliary Units within this context.
 The natural follow-up was research into the the Military Intelligence (Research) department of 1938-40, which provided a military partner to Section D of SIS and laid the foundation of modern special forces.
 This work was published in spring 2021 as Pioneers of Irregular Warfare: the Military Intelligence (Research) department in the Second World War.
 Current research seeks to analyse how the the doctrinal approach championed by MI(R) was translated into the development of Special Operations during the Second World War.
 The work has only been possible due to the support of his wife, Susanne, and the services of Lee Richards of ARCRE, which brings all of the resources of The National Archives to one's sofa!

-Malcolm Atkin is a Fellow of the Society of Antiquaries and a Member of the Chartered Institute of Field Archaeologists.
+Malcolm Atkin is a Fellow of the Society of Antiquaries and the Royal Historical Society, and a Member of the Chartered Institute of Field Archaeologists.